What Medicare Supplement Policies Secretly Exclude – You Won’t Believe #3!"

 Common Mistakes People Make

 Here's where I see confusion the most.
-Now, people assume that because they have a Medigap plan, they're fully covered.
-Now, they're not.
+On the flip side, people assume that because they have a Medigap plan, they're fully covered.
+On the flip side, they're not.
 And the restrictions on benefits are part of why.

 Thinking Medigap Covers Everything